 We want your absolute worst.

-The most wretched, overwrought and bruise-worthy purple prose you can possibly fit into one sentence containing no more than seventy words
+The most wretched, overwrought and bruise-worthy purple prose you can possibly fit into one sentence containing no more than seventy words.

 We want a sentence so bad your keyboard will cringe and your monitor might explode with the awfulness of it.